MatthijsBreijer/OakTree/README.md

 $node->isRoot(); // bool(true)
 ```
 ## Tree alterations
 OakTree uses the [Visitor Pattern](https://sourcemaking.com/design_patterns/visitor) to iterate over a tree.
 The visitor contains the logic to apply on the Nodes in the tree.
-Visitors should implement the Visitor interface `MatthijsBreijer\OakTree\Visitor\VisitorInterface`.
+Visitors must implement the Visitor interface `MatthijsBreijer\OakTree\Visitor\VisitorInterface`.
 Visitors return mixed content depending on their purpose.

 ### LeafVisitor
 The `LeafVisitor` returns an array of leaves of a tree (`$node`'s where `Node::isLeaf()` returns true).